gouravkhunger/portfolio/_projects/jekyllex.md

 ## Upcoming

 Once [Ruby for Android](/project/ruby-android) is compiled, JekyllEx would feature native experience of using jekyll!
 It will full support running jekyll features like building and serving localhost static sites :)

+---

+## Update

+Edit 2 November 2024: I was able to compile & bundle every needed software to run jekyll on device.

+The new revamped version worked on from the ground up was released on 31st August, 2024 exactly 3 years after its first launch.
+[Learn more >](/project/ruby-android#tldr)